-When the flagship store underwent massive renovations in 2015, it swapped many of its old-world features for more modern accoutrements.
-However, 20 wooden escalators stayed put.
+When the flagship store underwent massive renovations in 2015, it swapped out many of its old-school features for more modern accoutrements.
+But 20 of its much-loved wooden escalators stayed put.

-They were built between 1920 and 1930 by Otis Elevator Company, which pioneered the machinery.
+The escalators were built between 1920 and 1930 by the Otis Elevator Company, which pioneered the machinery.
 They’re made of sturdy oak and ash, wood that’s traditionally used in hardwood flooring.
 The mechanical parts have, for the most part, been updated, and modern safety measures have been put in place.

-They might be updated regularly, but the nearly century-old escalators aren’t going anywhere, despite how much they might creak.
+They might be updated and maintained regularly as per modern standards, but the nearly century-old escalators aren’t going anywhere, despite how much they might creak.]

 Update as of October 2016: Only the escalator treads on the top two floors remain wooden.

 Update as of January 2020: The escalator treads from the fifth through ninth floors remain wooden.